GChristensen/enso-portable/readme.md

 At first there was a proprietary closed-source Enso Launcher from [Humanized](https://web.archive.org/web/20140701081042/http://humanized.com/).
 Its design was based on radical UI principles developed by Jeff Raskin (more on this below).
-The original version was extensible by many programming languages, but one day it went open ([Enso Community Edition](https://web.archive.org/web/20110128205130/http://www.ensowiki.com/wiki/index.php?title=Main_Page)) and became extensible only in Python.
+This original version was extensible by many programming languages, but one day it went open ([Enso Community Edition](https://web.archive.org/web/20110128205130/http://www.ensowiki.com/wiki/index.php?title=Main_Page)) and became extensible only in Python.
 By some reasons it has also ceased.